PaddlePaddle/PaddleSpeech/README.md

 4.What is the goal of this project?
 -->

-**PaddleSpeech** is an open-source toolkit on [PaddlePaddle](https://github.com/PaddlePaddle/Paddle) platform for a variety of critical tasks in speech, with the state-of-art and influential models.
+**PaddleSpeech** is an open-source toolkit on [PaddlePaddle](https://github.com/PaddlePaddle/Paddle) platform for a variety of critical tasks in speech and audio, with the state-of-art and influential models.

 ##### Speech-to-Text